svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-checks/look-up-checks-by-sender.md

 **Note:** The commandline interface to the `account_objects` command does not accept the `type` field.
 You can use the [json method][] to send the JSON-RPC format request on the commandline instead.

 **Caution:** RippleAPI does not have built-in support for the `account_objects` method.
 You can make a raw request in the WebSocket format using the `api.connection.request(websocket_request_json)` method.
 The response to this method is in the `rippled` API format.
-(For example, SGY is specified in integer "drops" rather than as a decimal.)
+(For example, RCP is specified in integer "drops" rather than as a decimal.)

 ### Example Request